Contributing

 Layer 2 - System Elements: Core components representing system entities

-Layer 3 - Knowledge Representation: Data model and serialization
+Layer 3 - Knowledge Representation: Data model and serialization (extensively documented)

 Layer 4 - System Orchestration: Event-driven coordination and UI integration